 India's state-owned domestic carrier Indian Airlines has firmed up plans to issue a global tender later this week to dry-lease four A320 aircraft for three years in an effort to beef up its fleet strength, IA officials said yesterday.
 The tender document stipulates that the aircraft, besides having a Class Two configuration and meeting all the minimum requirements stipulated by India's Directorate-General of Civil Aviation, also must have collision avoidance systems, non-containerized ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Indian Airlines To Float Global Tender For A320s".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Indian Airlines To Float Global Tender For A320s".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.